Linocuts are an easy introduction to printmaking

 In the August workshop (August 6) we were working with simple collagraphs.

 Here are some examples of collagraphs that were made at the end of the Hahndorf Academy workshops in June 2014.
 There are more pictures in Tip 8.

 Photopolymer etching is not as difficult as traditional etching, and you can actually use this method to produce prints that look like linocuts or wood engravings.
 You can get wonderful results almost instantly, if you work directly onto transparent material – or you can photocopy a drawing onto transparency film.
 You can read more about this method in Tip 15.
 I’m running a workshop on this relief technique at Bittondi Printmakers’ Association‘s studio in Aberfoyle Park on April 7, with a follow up workshop on the photopolymer etching process on April 22.
 For more details go to the Bittondi Website.

-For more information or to book into one of these workshops, please contact me using this form:
+For more information about printmaking workshops, please contact me using this form: